OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Refer to the "Tampering and Reverse Engineering" section for examples of patching, code injection, and kernel modules.

+### Testing Obfuscation (MSTG-RESILIENCE-9)

+#### Overview

+Obfuscation is the process of transforming code and data to make it more difficult to comprehend.
+It is an integral part of every software protection scheme.
+What's important to understand is that obfuscation isn't something that can be simply turned on or off.
+Programs can be made incomprehensible, in whole or in part, in many ways and to different degrees.

+In this test case, we describe a few basic obfuscation techniques that are commonly used on Android.

+#### Effectiveness Assessment

+Attempt to decompile the byte-code, disassemble any included library files, and  perform static analysis.
+At the very least, the app's core functionality (i.e., the functionality meant to be obfuscated) shouldn't be easily discerned.
+Verify that

+- meaningful identifiers, such as class names, method names, and variable names, have been discarded,
+- string resources and strings in binaries are encrypted,
+- code and data related to the protected functionality is encrypted, packed, or otherwise concealed.

+For a more detailed assessment, you need a detailed understanding of the relevant threats and the obfuscation methods used.

 ### Testing Device Binding (MSTG-RESILIENCE-10)

 #### Overview